How Much Does a Subpoena Cost?

 6. Preparation and Documentation

-Beyond drafting the subpoena, an attorney can offer other services like review and advice during the preparation and documentation of the subpoena, which may attract legal fees.
+Beyond drafting the subpoena, an attorney can also offer other services like review and legal advice during the preparation and documentation of the subpoena, which may attract extra legal fees.
+The exact cost depends on the agreement between you and your attorney.

-- Legal costs for hiring an attorney to defend your interest in the court
+- Legal costs for hiring an attorney to defend your interest in court

 - The cost of attending additional court hearings